magical/rootbeer/README.md

 -----------

 Support for other puzzle elements is in various branches of the project.
-This was done to make it easy to experiment, because some puzzle elements are incompatible with each other, and because dealing with interations between elements would add significant complexity in some cases.
+This was done a) to make it easy to experiment, b) because some puzzle elements are incompatible with each other, and c) because dealing with interations between elements would add significant complexity in some cases.
 Some of these branches will probably be merged into the main branch in the future.

+You can change branches with `git checkout`.

 * `thin` - Thin walls.
-Doesn't support [flicking][].
+Note: doesn't support [flicking][].

 * `traps` - Single brown button and trap.
 Things cannot leave the trap unless the button is held down.
     Targets MS rules (does not support [trap ejection][]).